AckerlyXu/heima/articles/media-services/media-services-playback-content-with-existing-players.md

 ms.devlang: na
 ms.topic: article
 origin.date: 01/23/2017
-ms.date: 03/10/2017
+ms.date: 09/25/2017
 ms.author: v-johch
 ---

-#Playing your content with existing players
+# Playing your content with existing players
 Azure Media Services supports many popular streaming formats, such as Smooth Streaming, HTTP Live Streaming, and MPEG-Dash.
 This topic points you to existing players that you can use to test your streams.

 ### The Azure portal Media Services content player

 The **Azure** portal provides a content player that you can use to test your video.

-Click on the desired video and click the **Play** button at the bottom of the portal.
+Click on the desired video (make sure it was [published](media-services-portal-publish.md)) and click the **Play** button at the bottom of the portal.

 Some considerations apply: